Vyral/base-template/_posts/2018-12-20-find-the-christmas-mouse-and-enter-to-win-200.md

 ---
 layout: post
-title: Merry Christmas and a Happy New Year
+title: Find the Christmas Mouse and enter to win $200
 date: 2018-12-20 21:59:00
 tags:
   - Real Estate